Fujifilm X-A10 vs Panasonic GX80

 Review summary: Fujifilm X-A10 vs Panasonic GX80

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A10 and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.